 Note these speakers are potentially subject to change.

 Corina qualified as an osteopath from the BCNO, now BCOM, in 1986.
 Since becoming a founder member of OPHM in 2016, she has worked tirelessly to improve understanding of cluster headaches within the osteopathic profession, speaking at the OPHM iO conference launch in 2016, and at subsequent case-sharing and teaching events.
 Her recent article on Cluster headaches is in the Jan/Feb 2018 edition of Osteopathy Today, and she has contributed to the iO’s online CPD provision on this topic too.

 As mother of a cluster headache sufferer, Corina has informed herself thoroughly to become a vocal patient advocate since her daughter’s diagnosis in 2015, and as such she will speak both from the heart and head.
 Her view is that this monster of the headache world needs increased awareness, both generally and within the osteopathic profession.
-Corina is soon to become Co-Chair of OPHM, (Osteopaths for Progress in Headaches & Migraines), which provides taught and online headache education to the musculoskeletal professions.
+Corina is Co-Chair of OPHM, (Osteopaths for Progress in Headaches & Migraines), which provides taught and online headache education to the musculoskeletal professions.

 Helena Bridge, DO, PGCE (Clinical & Academic Education), PGCE (Clinical Management of Headache Disorders), Uni of Edinburgh, EOT (Effective Online Tutoring), Uni of Oxford